 The Index of Economic Freedom is a product of intense collaboration with people and organizations around the world.
-While it is impossible to mention all who contribute to our success, we wish to express our profound gratitude to the myriad individuals serving with various international organizations, accounting firms, businesses, research institutions, U.S. government agencies, foreign embassies, and other organizations who provide data used in the Index.
-Their assistance is vital and greatly appreciated.
+While it is impossible to mention all of those who have contributed to our success, we wish to express our gratitude to the myriad individuals serving with various international organizations, research institutions, U.S. government agencies, foreign embassies, and other organizations who provide the data used in the Index.
+Assistance from them is vital and greatly appreciated.

 The Index of Economic Freedom is a substantial publication that is brought to print each year by an incredibly talented team of editors and production specialists.
-We wish to express our deepest appreciation to Senior Editor Richard Odermatt and Deputy Director of Research Editing Therese Pennefather, who are responsible for final review of the completed text, and Senior Copy Editor William T. Poole, who bears the primary responsibility for perfecting the language of the entire book.
-We are likewise grateful to Senior Data Graphics Editor John Fleming, who produced an automated system for generating some of our charts and carefully reviewed all graphics included in the book.
+We wish to express our deepest appreciation to Senior Editor Richard Odermatt, who is responsible for final review of the completed text, and Senior Copy Editor William T. Poole, who bears the primary responsibility for perfecting the language we employ, as well as Therese Pennefather, Deputy Director of Research Editing, and Senior Data Graphics Editor John Fleming.
+Creative Director Melissa Bluey and Jay Simon, Publication Production Specialist, were responsible for the design and layout of the book.

 We also wish to acknowledge our enduring debt to Chairman Thomas A. Saunders III and the Heritage Board of Trustees, and particularly to Ambassador J. William Middendorf II, who originally encouraged us to undertake such a study of global economic freedom.
 We remain deeply indebted to Dr. Edwin J. Feulner, Founder and former President of The Heritage Foundation, and Heritage Distinguished Fellow Dr. Kim R. Holmes, who was a founding editor of the Index.
 Without their vision and insight, this project could never have become a reality and achieved such success over the past 21 years.

 Ambassador Terry Miller